-The Ministry for the Environment is currently in the process of promulgating a series of National Environmental Standards, including standards for Air Quality.
-National standards have the force of regulation.
+The Ministry for the Environment promulgated a series of National Environmental Standards, including standards for Air Quality.
+National environmental standards have the force of regulation.
 The standards are presented as a package consisting of:

 - ambient standards for carbon monoxide (CO), particles (PM10), nitrogen dioxide (NO2), sulphur dioxide (SO2) and ozone (O3); - prohibitive standards, which prohibit various activities that discharge unacceptable quantities of contaminants into the air; - an emission standard for the design of small, domestic solid-fuel-burning appliances.